CompuTec/computec-docs/docs/pdc/faqs.md

 ## Current user lacks CompuTec ProcessForce license

-- Check if a user has a ProcessForce license assigned.
+- Check if a user has CompuTec ProcessForce license assigned.
 - Check if a username in CompuTec PDC settings is the same as it is set up in SAP Business One.
 Upper and lower case letters are relevant.

 ## Databases unavailable at Settings level